- This event has passed.

 September 1 @ 17:00 - 18:30

-LEVEL EEI will organise a workshop within the framework of the 4th Annual Conference of the lobal Research Alliance for Sustainable Finance and Investment.
+LEVEL EEI organised a workshop within the framework of the 4th Annual Conference of the lobal Research Alliance for Sustainable Finance and Investment, (re) watch the session!

 - Prof. Rob Bauer